 The 12-member group's advice, commissioned by the Food and Drug Administration, is not binding.
 But it could signal a new era of tighter standards for medical device manufacturers, who have long benefited from less safety scrutiny than their peers in the drug industry.

 FDA requires that most new prescription drugs go through clinical trials to prove that patients fare better after receiving medication.
 Most devices only have to show that they are similar to devices already on the market.
-Truly new devices have to undergo more scrutiny.
+Only a handful of truly new devices must undergo extensive testing to prove they are safe and effective.

-In a highly unusual move, the FDA said Thursday evening that it disagreed with the group's recommendations, but would hold a public meeting to discuss them.
+In a highly unusual move, the FDA said Friday that it disagreed with the group's recommendations, but would hold a public meeting to discuss them.
+The FDA has already been working for more than a year to make the 510(k) process more predictable and less bureaucratic, efforts that would go to waste if the system is abandoned.

 The report arrives as the FDA fends off pointed criticism from manufacturers who say the agency has become too slow and bureaucratic in clearing new devices, driving up costs for companies and forcing some out of business.
-They point out that some devices reach the market two years earlier in Europe, where safety standards are lower.
+Despite the relative speed of the 510(k) process, they point out that some devices still get tied up in red tape, ultimately reaching the U.S. market two years after launching overseas.
 In the past year, companies have taken their arguments to Capitol Hill, where lawmakers have grilled FDA officials over device reviews.

-But the Institute of Medicine panelists, mostly doctors and researchers, appear to overwhelmingly side with public safety advocates who have argued for years that devices used to treat and detect illnesses must undergo real medical testing.
+The Institute of Medicine panelists, mostly doctors and researchers, appear to have overwhelmingly sided with public safety advocates who have argued for years that devices used to treat and detect illnesses must undergo real medical testing.

 The FDA sought the group's advice as it updates the system used to clear more than 90 percent of devices in the U.S. The so-called 510(k) system was created by Congress in 1976 to grant speedy approval to devices that are similar to products already on the market.
 The pathway was originally intended as a temporary method to grandfather in devices that had been used for decades.
 Instead it has become the standard tool to launch new medical implants.